AlexLI-Xiong/AlexLI-Xiong.github.io/_pages/research.md

     <ul>
         <li>With <a href="https://www.hkubs.hku.hk/people/derrald-stice/">Derrald Stice</a> (HKU)</li>
         <li>Brief: We predict and find that borrowers with distracted lead arrangers will increase public disclosure to satisfy the information needs of non-lead arranger loan participants.
-The effect of distraction is more pronounced when. non-lead arranger loan participants wield greater bargaining power, exhibit heightened information needs, and when borrowers have higher credit risks.
+The effect of distraction is more pronounced when non-lead arranger loan participants wield greater bargaining power, exhibit heightened information needs, and when borrowers have higher credit risks.
 We document a relationship between distraction levels and more stringent loan terms for borrowers in the future, along with evidence that disclosure can mitigate these contracting costs.</li>
     </ul>
     <!-- Add more bullet points as needed -->
   </div>